Course rules for F7K Master of Music Studies

 4 The units that may be included in a course for the award shall, unless otherwise approved by the dean, be in accordance with the Schedules accompanying these specifications.

-5 Units may be counted towards the award only if they have been taken in accordance with prerequisites determined by the Faculty of Arts and as summarised in the Schedule for the award.
+5 Units may be counted towards the award only if they have been taken in accordance with prerequisites determined by the College and as summarised in the Schedule for the award.

 6 A candidate normally may not enrol in any Semester in units totalling more than 50% weighting or if the candidate is in full-time employment during any given Semester, more than 25% weighting.